Energy stocks lift UK's FTSE 100, Vodafone shines | Headlines

 - United Kingdom

-The UK's FTSE 100 advanced on Monday as heavyweight energy stocks rose, tracking strength in crude oil prices, while Vodafone's shares topped the index after telecom firm Iliad submitted a proposal to create a joint venture in Italy.
+Britain's FTSE 100 climbed on Monday as heavyweight energy stocks rose, tracking strength in crude oil prices, while Vodafone's shares topped the list of gainers after telecom firm Iliad submitted a proposal to create a joint venture in Italy.

-The blue-chip FTSE 100 gained 0.4% as of 0926 GMT, while the more domestically-focussed FTSE 250 mid-cap index also gained 0.2%.
-Vodafone jumped 6.2% after Iliad said it submitted a proposal to the telecom company to merge their Italian businesses.
+The blue-chip FTSE 100 gained 0.5%, while the more domestically focused FTSE 250 mid-cap index edged 0.1% higher.
+Vodafone jumped 3.9% after Iliad said it submitted a proposal to the telecom company to merge their Italian businesses.

-Heavyweight energy stocks added 0.8%, tracking a jump in crude oil prices.
-On the downside, precious metal miners fell 1.3% as Fresnillo lost 7.1% after Morgan Stanley downgraded its rating to "underweight" from "equal-weight".
+Heavyweight energy stocks added 1.5%, tracking a jump in crude oil prices, as mounting attacks by the Iran-aligned Yemeni Houthi militant group on ships in the Red Sea disrupted maritime trade.
+"Given the importance of the Red Sea and Suez Canal as a crucial transit point for both crude oil and natural gas these suspensions mean that cargos face a lengthy diversion around the Horn of Africa which will add significant costs to company supply chains," said Michael Hewson, chief market analyst at CMC Markets UK.

-Looking ahead, data due this week includes inflation readings in the UK, euro zone, and the U.S., along with GDP estimates from Britain and the U.S. The FTSE 100 is extending three consecutive weeks of gains, which came on the back of hopes that the U.S. Federal Reserve could consider cutting interest rates soon.
+Looking ahead, data due this week includes domestic and euro zone inflation, along with GDP estimates from Britain and the U.S. The FTSE 100 is extending three consecutive weeks of gains on the back of hopes that the U.S. Federal Reserve could consider cutting interest rates soon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)